marissarrwilson/bchw12-EmployeeTracker/README.md

 ## Description
 This application allows the user to keep track of their employees, departments, roles and salaries.
 This information is stored to a mySQL database.

-The deployed application can be accessed via the following link:

 ## Installation
 Git clone this repository and NPM install inquirer to use.